 "... nothing truly replaces the benefits of having physical parts in your hands, particularly with those designs that factor usability into the specifications."

-Also tied the human factor is the tangible product that can be used for marketing.
+Also tied to the human factor is the tangible product that can be used for marketing.
 There really is no substitute for a physical sample when demonstrating a product to medical professionals.

 At Creative Mechanisms, we specialize in working on a tight deadline to bring your idea from concept to production-ready.
 Our prototype designers specialize in the creation of products for all verticals, including the medical field, with the latest in child-resistant technology, living hinges, and other prototyping methods and resources.

 Contact us for more information on how we can help you produce your medical prototype.